Partial identification and unmeasured confounding with multiple treatments and multiple outcomes: Joint Partial identification regions under additional constraints

-rather than the naive estimate $a^{\top}[\check{g}(t_1)-\check{g}(t_2)]$.
-This clarifies when negative controls are most helpful at pinpointing the confounding bias.
-For one, the bias correction is only large in magnitude when (i) $a^{\top}\Gamma \Gamma^{\top} b_j$ is large in magnitude, (ii) the confounding bias of the negative control given by $b_j^{\top}\check{\mathcal{G}}_j$ is large, and (iii) when $M_{u|\Delta t, j}^{\dagger}$ is colinear with $ \Sigma_{u|t}^{-1/2} \mu_{u|\Delta t}$.
+The proof of Theorem \ref{thm-NCsingle} can be seen in Appendix \ref{app-sec-technical}.
+This result shows that negative controls provide the largest benefit when (i) $a^{\top}\Gamma \Gamma^{\top} b_1$ is large in magnitude, (ii) the confounding bias of the negative control given by $b_1^{\top}\check{\mathcal{G}}_j$ is large, and (iii) when $M_1^{\dagger}$ is colinear with $ \Sigma_{u|t}^{-1/2} \mu_{u|\Delta t}$.
 The first condition occurs when the negative control outcome and the outcome of interest have similar confounding mechanisms, meaning that the same linear combinations of the unmeasured confounders affect their outcomes.
-The third condition is large when the linear combinations of the unmeasured confounders that affect both the negative control treatment and the treatment of interest are similar.
+The second condition simply implies that the negative control estimand also suffers from bias due to the unmeasured confounders.
+The third condition occurs when the linear combinations of the unmeasured confounders that affect both the negative control treatment and the treatment of interest are similar.
 Therefore, ideal negative control pairs are those with large confounding biases and similar confounding mechanisms as the estimand of interest.
+While we focused on $J=1$ in Theorem \ref{thm-NCsingle} to build intuition, we extend this result to settings with $J>1$ in Appendix \ref{app-sec-technical}.